BU-Spark/ds-bad-landlords-data-pipeline/DataProcessing.md

 - load into dataframe, df.

 - Get building parcel in sam table.
 Get from https://bostonopendata-boston.opendata.arcgis.com/api/download/v1/items/b6bffcace320448d96bb84eabb8a075f/csv?layers=0 .
 Sam dataset doesn't seem to be available anymore.
 It also hasn't been getting regular updates.
 Last update was 6 months ago, as of June, 2024.
 We could use previously-fetched sam table in postGres db.
+Alternatively,

 ```